jvarona05/bitpanda-sample/README.md

 This is a RESTful API project developed with Laravel, Passport, Mysql and Docker.
 This project went through all software development steps; analysis, design, development, testing and documentation.

 This project was inspired by BitPanda.
-The main goal was to try simulating the basic functions and architecture of this interesting platform.
+The main goal was to try simulating the basic functionalities and architecture of this interesting platform.

 [API Documentation](https://jvarona05.github.io/bitpanda-sample/public/docs/).